josephyhu/Build-a-Personal-Learning-Journal/README.md

 ## Things to Improve
 * Allow the user to set the current limit of entries per page from the following choices: 10, 25, 50, 100, and all.
 * Allow the user to change the background from light to dark and vice versa.
-* Prevent the Next Page button from showing on the last page if there are 25 entries on that page.
-No problems if there are less than 25 entries on the page.
+* Prevent the Next Page button from showing on the last page if there are exactly 25 entries on that page.
+No problems if there are less than or more than 25 entries on the page.

 ## Screenshots
 ### Home Page: